Fuse (explosives): History

 Documented evidence suggests that the earliest fuses were first used by the Song Chinese between the 10th and 12th centuries.
 After the Chinese invented gunpowder, they began adapting its explosive properties for use in military technology.
-By 1044 they were using gunpowder in simple grenades, bombs, and flamethrowers.
+By 1044 they began utilising gunpowder in simple grenades, bombs, and flamethrowers fitted with fuses such as the Thunder-crash bomb.

-The simplest form of fuse is the burning fuse, believed to date back to the 10th century and originating during the medieval Chinese Song dynasty.
+The simplest form of fuse is the burning fuse, believed to date back to the 10th century and originating during the Chinese Song dynasty.
 This simple fuse consisted of lightweight paper filled with loose gunpowder, and served as a means of delaying ignition in fireworks.
 This simple form of burning fuse can still be found today in many modern fireworks.
 A version of this simple fuse is called visco fuse, and consists of the burning core coated with wax or lacquer for durability and water resistance.
 Early fuses for grenades also consist of a wooden plug with a longitudinal hole filled with a slow burning gunpowder mixture inserted into the grenade.
 Such fuses were in use until the 18th century.
 The commercial and military version of a burning fuse referred to as safety fuse (invented by William Bickford) is a textile tube filled with combustible material and wrapped to prevent external exposure of the burning core.
 Safety fuses are used to initiate the detonation of explosives through the use of a blasting cap.